rackerlabs/support-how-to/content/how-to/general/the-cloud-and-its-products/index.md

 | Microsoft| Azure Cloud File System |
 | GCP| Cloud Storage |

-**Cloud block storage:** It is an extra hard drive or USB device that you can plug to your server.
+**Cloud block storage:** It is an extra hard drive or USB device that you can plug into your virtual server.
 Cloud block storage is a more flexible way to obtain extra space, as opposed to resizing and upgrading an on-premises server.

-Cloud block storage products from major vendors are:
+The following table shows some major vendors and their cloud block storage products:

 | Vendor | Product |
 |--|--|